RETURN TO HOME PAGE

 A. Calling the role

-B. Texts (Read before class, then go back and reread...bring your books...at least Hyman and Walsh)
+B. Texts (Read before class, then go back and reread...bring your books...at least Hyman, Walsh and Williams)

 C. Lecture and discussion.
 Attendance and good notes absolutely imperative.
 Feel free to ask questions any time.
 Meaty material.
 Good discussions.

 1. 3 essay tests weighted roughly equally (3/6 of grade).
 Two 5-7 page research papers (2/6 of grade).
 Super-easy daily quizzes on the readings...when there are readings (1/6 of grade).
 I can take account of constructive class participation and improvement on tests.

 2. Course is hard.

 II.
 Why do "history"?

 A. These ideas shaped our world

 B. And yet they're different.Promote objectivity.
 Place to stand from which to criticize the common wisdom.
 Liberating.
 Dictator.

 C. These guys might be right!
 Religion, science, ethics...